netsimilarity/netsimilarity/README.md

 ### Map alignment problem

 The code for the map alignment problem of the paper is in [projects/mapalign/mapalign_multires](projects/mapalign/mapalign_multires), see its README to run experiments and plot results.

+### Nabla Sim MNIST

+The code for the experiment about forcing similarities between pairs of training samples while training can be found in [projects/nabla_sim_mnist](projects/nabla_sim_mnist).

 # Docker images